eclipse-theia/theia-website/src/docs/tree_widget.md

 To put everything together we need to create a `ViewContribution` and register our bindings in the frontend module.
 The `ViewContribution` is explained in detail in its [own section](/docs/widgets/#widget-contribution) and can be implemented straightforward.
 The registration of the _widget factory_, on the other hand needs a bit of explanation.

-As we have seen above, a tree consists of several associated classes that collaborate in order to provide the logic and features behind the tree.
-But since we usually have multiple `TreeWidget` implementations within our application (File Explorer, Outline, ...), a simple binding would not work.
-This _could_ be solved using named bindings and injections, but would require subclassing all the participating classes to get the named bindings at the respective locations.
-Therefore, the Theia framework uses a different approach by using an inversify child container which encapsulates all bindings relevant to the `TreeWidget` locally.
-To simplify the creation of this child container, the framework provides the function `createTreeContainer()` which creates such a child container with default settings that can be overridden one by one to customize only those parts of the concrete `TreeWidget` that need to be customized.
+As we have seen above, a tree consists of several associated classes and services that collaborate in order to provide the logic and features behind the tree.
+But since we usually have multiple `TreeWidget` implementations within our application (e.g., File Explorer, Outline, etc. in the Theia IDE), a simple binding would not work.
+This _could_ be solved using named bindings and injections, but would require subclassing all the participating classes to associate the injections with their concrete names at the respective locations.
+Therefore, the Theia framework follows a different approach by using an inversify child container which encapsulates all bindings relevant to the `TreeWidget` locally.
+To simplify the creation of this child container, the framework provides the function `createTreeContainer()` which creates such a child container with default settings and bindings that can be overridden one by one to customize only those parts of the concrete tree instance that need to be customized.

 With this, the frontend module can be implemented as: